 Career Counseling is a broad term that encompasses multiple tasks.
 Some people utilize our services because they are undecided about which career path to pursue, while others know exactly what they want but do not know how to achieve their goals.
-Thus, we cater to a wide range of individuals from college students trying to decide on a career path to senior level executives who need to polish their resumes or wish to embark on entrepreneurial ventures.
+Thus, we cater to a wide range of individuals from high school and college students trying to decide on a career path to mid career executives who need to polish their resumes or wish to embark on entrepreneurial ventures.

 People have different strengths and weaknesses and therefore come to us with diverse needs.
 Imagine two people who request assistance because they are unable to secure employment.
 One person might state that he has sent out numerous resumes but cannot seem to get his foot in the door.
 The other might say that she has gotten many calls in response to her resume, but she cannot seem to get past the interviewing process.
 These two individuals arrive with the same presenting problem but obviously require assistance in different areas.
 We tailor our interventions to your needs.

 A great resume gets you through the door.
 Employers often receive hundreds of resumes for a single position.
 On average fewer than 2% of applicants are actually interviewed for any given position.
 Employers and human resource departments are looking for reasons to easily eliminate you from contention.
 Thus, even the most qualified and seasoned applicants need to present their credentials in a clear, concise manner.
 Furthermore, employers often spend as little as 30 seconds scanning a resume before making a decision about a candidate.
 You must make an immediate impression.

 We know what employers are looking for because we have worked as hiring managers and in career services scanning and editing thousands of resumes during our careers.